CURRENT NEWS ITEMS

 Decision Expected in Motion to

-improper attempts to criminalize protest against abortion," said Chief Counsel
+criminalize protest against abortion," said Chief Counsel Christopher A.

-unfounded charge, which chills my client's First Amendment rights," Mr. Ferrara
+chills my client's First Amendment rights," Mr. Ferrara added.

 Pro-Life Advocate Charged with